Rochet: Anglican use

-In general it has retained the medieval form more closely than the Roman rochet and more resembles the alb, insofar as it is of plain, very fine linen, and reaches almost to the feet.
+In general the rochet has retained the medieval form more closely than the Roman rochet and more resembles the alb, insofar as it is of plain, very fine linen, and reaches almost to the feet.
 Where the Roman rochet is descended from the surplice, the rochet in its Anglican form is equal to that of the earlier style albs worn by priests.
-The main modifications have been in the (usually) baggy 'lawn' sleeves that are gathered at the wrists with a band (strap) of scarlet, ththxc red or black material.
-At the time of the Reformation these were still narrow, though already showing a tendency to expand.
+The main modifications have been in the (usually) baggy "lawn" sleeves that are gathered at the wrists with a band (strap) of scarlet red or black material.
+At the time of the English Reformation these were still narrow, though already showing a tendency to expand.
 The portrait of Archbishop Warham at Lambeth, for instance, shows a rochet with fairly wide sleeves narrowing towards the wrists, where they are confined by fur cuffs.
 This fashion continued until, in the 17th century, the sleeves became much fuller; only in the 18th century did they develop into the familiar exaggerated balloon shape, confined at the wrists by a ribbon, beyond which a ruffle projected.
-About the same period, too, arose the custom of making the rochet sleeveless and attaching the lawn sleeves to the chimere.
-This remained the fashion most of the 19th century, but there has since been a tendency to revert to the earlier, less-exaggerated form, and the sleeves have been reattached to the rochet.
-The ribbon by which the wrist is confined is red, except when leading or participating in a formal, public funeral (e.g. of a head of state), when it is black.
+About the same period, the custom arose of making the rochet sleeveless and attaching the lawn sleeves to the chimere.
+This remained the fashion most of the 19th century, but there has since been a tendency to revert to the earlier less-exaggerated form and the sleeves have been reattached to the rochet.
+The ribbon by which the wrist is confined is red, except when leading or participating in a formal public funeral (such as for a head of state), when it is black.

 The rochet is worn without the chimere under the cope by those bishops who use this vestment.
-At his consecration the bishop-elect is, according to the rubric, presented to the consecrating bishops vested in a rochet only; after the laying on of hands he retires and puts on the rest of the episcopal habit; i.e. the chimere.
+At their episcopal consecration the bishops-elect are, according to the rubric, presented to the consecrating bishops vested in a rochet only; after the laying on of hands they retire and put on the rest of the episcopal vestments such as the chimere.

-One exception to the normal Anglican-style is the rochet worn by the previous Archbishop of Canterbury Rowan Williams, which has open-ended narrow sleeves in the manner of the Roman rochet.
+One exception to the normal Anglican-style is the rochet worn by the previous Archbishop of Canterbury, Rowan Williams, which has open-ended narrow sleeves in the manner of the Roman rochet.